ikepgh/yMarketQuote/trunk/readme.txt

 See Help menus in the program for a list of Stock Exchanges and Yahoo Tags Also, look at the 'hot help' bubbles to get an idea of program usage...

+Tested on MorphOS 3.4 and 3.5

 VERSION HISTORY
 ---------------

+0.1   - added NListview functionality to replace TextEditor 0.0.9 - internal compile/rewrite
 0.0.8 - first public release (SkyDog build)
 0.0.7 - source cleanup, added preferences settings 0.0.6 - reworked internals, case, menus, startup, etc.